-- Condredge Holloway is approaching his 16th year on the Tennessee staff and continues to serve as a vital link between the current Vols football staff and its storied history.
+- Condredge Holloway is in his 17th year on the Tennessee staff and continues to serve as a vital link between the current Vols football staff and its storied history.

 - UT's Assistant Athletics Director for Student-Athlete Relations and Letterman also is one of the most celebrated players in school history.

 - In 2011, Holloway's amazing career was the subject of an ESPN documentary, "The Color Orange: The Condredge Holloway Story," produced by Kenny Chesney.
 It recounted the life and playing days of the SEC's first African-American starting quarterback.

 - Holloway primarily serves as the department's liaison with the Lettermen's Club, assisting with reunions and other projects.
 Holloway also is the point person for numerous issues surrounding the conduct of a major college football program.
 Holloway has taken great pride in helping former Vols find their niche in the business world by assisting them with contacts and employment opportunities following graduation.